+Recent government regulations have removed the discretion on Headteachers agreeing to term time holiday requests except in exceptional circumstances, which will be considered on a case by case basis by the Headteacher.
 Permission must be requested on a leave of absence form at least ten school days before the absence is due to begin, unless the circumstances themselves prevent such notice, for example a family funeral.

-Requests for leave of absence will only be approved in very exceptional circumstances.
 It is extremely unlikely that leave will be authorised if: